itz-me-pandian/Abusive-Tamil-Text-Detection-Targeting-Women-on-Social-Media-DravidianLangTech-2026/readme_files/07_test_data_prediction_and_submission_.md

 ## What Problem Does This Solve?

 Imagine our project is a competition to build the best abusive Tamil text detector.
 You've spent weeks perfecting your model (the trained Transformer from [Step 5: Training](05_training_orchestration_.md)).
 You've thoroughly taste-tested it on your validation set (from [Step 6: Performance Evaluation & Visualization](06_performance_evaluation___visualization_.md)).
-Now, the competition organizers give you a brand-new set of Tamil social media comments – the **test data** – without any labels.
+Now, the competition organizers gave us a brand-new set of Tamil social media comments – the **test data** – without any labels.
 Your task is to:

 1. Apply your final, best model to *this* unseen test data.
 2. Predict whether each text is "Abusive" or "Non-Abusive."